What is epithelial tissue? Full Information

 This treaty is of three types.

-1- Tight Junction – When two cells are firmly connected, then this type of junction is called a tight junction.
-It is connected firmly so that no substance can leak between the two cells.
+1—Tight Junction—When two cells are firmly connected, this junction type is called a tight junction.
+It is attached firmly so no substance can leak between the two cells.

-2- Adherent junction – This joint also keeps two neighboring cells together but does not stop the leakage of any substance.
-It is of two types.
+2—Adherent junction—This joint also keeps two neighboring cells together but does not stop the leakage of any substance.
+It has two types.

-(i) Interdigitation – In this, both cell levels are connected.
-Like – if we intertwine our fingers, some are connected like this.
+(i) Interdigitation—Both cell levels are connected to this.
+For example, if we intertwine our fingers, some are connected like this.

 (ii) Desmosomes – In this, there is some protein between the two cells, from which some fibers emerge, which are buried in both the neighboring cells, due to which both the adjacent cells are connected.